Lawrence-Public-Schools/Variances-Updated/README.md

+> 📌 As of 5/1/25, we are waiting for Logan to edit how the database is set up.
+Currently, the variance is being saved via the school name instead of the school ID.
+This is causing issues with the dropdowns in PowerSchool.
+Once the database is set up correctly, we will be able to use the school ID instead of the name.

 ## Understanding `tlist_sql` and `tlistText2DropDownValNamePair` in PowerSchool

 PowerSchool uses a custom scripting language to dynamically generate dropdowns and other elements on its pages.
 Here's a simple explanation of how the `tlist_sql` and `tlistText2DropDownValNamePair` work: